adriensieg/agentic-maintenance-auth0-hackaton/README.md

-# AI Repair Journey — Auth0 Security Edition (Short Sentences)
+# AI Repair Journey — Auth0 Security Edition

 1. The user says the washing machine is broken.
 2. The AI loads only their machine data using **ReBAC** (**Relationship-Based Access Control**).